sophia-zhang-qwq/random-blog-test/README.md

 ---

 ### 2. New Content
+### 📷 Upload Images
+1. Open `assets/images/`
+2. Upload your images.

-Images -> assets/images/ -> Upload files -> Reference it in your post -> Commit
+3. Reference them in your post.

-New Post -> add your own post in _posts/ -> Commit
+4. Commit changes.

+### ✍ Write a New Post
+1. Open `_posts/`
+2. Add a new file.
+3. Commit changes.

+### 🔄 Publish Updates
+1. Edit any file.
+2. Commit changes.
-After editing any file -> Commit changes -> Wait & Refresh your webpage.
+3. Wait & Refresh your webpage.

 ---